Uniqueness of Limit Models in Classes with Amalgamation: The Setting

-The uniqueness and extension property of non-$\mu$-splitting types holds for types over limit models: \begin{fact}[Theorem I.4.15 of \cite{Va}] Suppose that $\K$ is an AEC.
-Let $N,M,M'\in\K_\mu$ be such that $M'$ is universal over $M$ and $M$ is universal over $N$.
+The uniqueness and extension properties of non-$\mu$-splitting types hold for types over limit models: \begin{fact}[Uniqueness - Theorem I.4.15 of \cite{Va1}] Let $N\prec_{\K} M\prec_{\K} M'$ be models in $\K_\mu$ such that $M'$ is universal over $M$ and $M$ is universal over $N$.
 If $p\in \gaS(M)$ does not $\mu$-split over $N$, then there is a unique $p'\in\gaS(M')$ such that $p'$ extends $p$ and $p'$ does not $\mu$-split over $N$. \end{fact}

+A variation of this fact is later used in an induction construction in the proof of Theorem \ref{reduced are cont}.
+We state it explicitly here: